tianyugu-1022/ProgrammingFinalProject/README.md

 ## Dependencies or packages needed
 The experiment is built using the PsychoPy framework and requires Python 3.8.
 The following libraries must be installed in your environment:

 pandas: Manages stimulus loading and result formatting.

 NumPy: Facilitates random number generation and mathematical operations.

 ## Instructions on how to run code
 Stimulus Preparation: Ensure a file named wordlist.csv is present in the same directory as the script.
 Each row should contain one word triplet (Word 1, Word 2, Word 3).
 Emotional valence is not displayed to participants, only kept for data analysis.

 Execution: Run the memory_task.py file via Psychopy (coder).

 Data Entry: A dialog box will appear.
 You must enter a numeric participant ID, as this value acts as the seed for all randomization.

 Spacebar: Use this to advance through all instruction screens and task transitions.

 Keyboard: Type answers during the math and recall phases.

 Enter: Use this to submit a typed response and move to the next trial.

+Backspace: Edit their response by removing the last character.

+Escape: Quit the experiment.

 ## Detailed Task Structure
 Phase 1: Encoding Task
 Participants are shown a sequence of word triplets.
-All three words are presented simultaneously for a fixed duration (4.0s), followed by a fixation cross There are 60 trials in total.
+Each word is presented on the center of the screen for a fixed duration (4.0s).
+Each trial is separated by a fixation cross (0.8s).
+There are 60 trials in total.

 Phase 2: Distraction (Arithmetic) Task
 To prevent active rehearsal of encoding words, participants complete a 3-minute mental arithmetic task.
 The script dynamically generates addition and subtraction problems using a random number generator.